 include mechanism, which is used to include another SPF record.

-If the sender IP address matches to the included SPF record, it will also match for the domain that includes it.
+If the sender IP address matches the included SPF record, it will also match for the domain that includes it.

 Regardless of where the mechanisms point to, a simple SPF record can quickly require many DNS queries.
 Say that